Quixano/RenegadeCrownsBuilder/README.md

 # RenegadeCrownsBuilder
-''' A quick program on the Principality Creation rules present in Warhammer Fantasy RPG's Sourcebook: "Renegade Crowns".
+''' A quick console-based program on the Principality Creation rules present in Warhammer Fantasy RPG's Sourcebook: "Renegade Crowns".

 Currently missing the following features:
 > Does not compute relations between Princes (yet)